tezos-commons/baseDAO/docs/specification.md

 1. Type parameters that should be instantiated to specific types by DAO creator.
 2. Michelson constants, including lambdas, that can be passed as Haskell values.

-BaseDAO has 2 type parameters `proposalMetadata` and `contractMetadata` that define the structure of a proposal and contract-wide storage respectively.
+BaseDAO has 2 type parameters `proposalMetadata` and `contractExtra` that define the structure of a proposal and contract-wide storage respectively.
 The former contains fields that are required to submit a proposal.
 The latter keeps global information like information about accepted proposals.
 They can contain any fields that can theoretically appear in storage; the only exception is that `proposalMetadata` cannot contain unpackable data like `big_map`s, since we need to be able to compute hash of every proposal.